 U.S. Congresswoman Jill N. Tokuda is a lifelong resident of Kāneʻohe.
 She is married to Kyle Michibata and they are proud parents of two sons, Aden and Matt, who are currently students at King Intermediate and James B. Castle High School, the same schools from which Jill and Kyle graduated.
-Their family is completed by a beloved chiweenie, Bailey, who amusingly garners more social media likes than any other family member.
+Their family is completed by a beloved chiweenie, Bailey.

 Jill’s motivation to serve in Congress is deeply rooted in ensuring that Hawai'i remains a place of promise and opportunity, not just for her own sons but for all children.
 She was first elected in 2022 and serves Hawaiʻi’s Second Congressional District, one of the most geographically diverse districts in the United States; it covers more than 300 miles and includes the islands of Hawaiʻi, Maui, Kahoʻolawe, Molokaʻi, Lānaʻi, Kauaʻi, Niʻihau, the rural parts of Oʻahu and the Northwestern Hawaiian Islands.